vilijur/acnl-translated/README.md

 Any and all suggestions are welcome!
 Just make a [new Issue](https://github.com/vilijur/acnl-translated/issues/new) with the `enhancement` tag.
 Don't be vauge, though.

 ### Why is it taking so long for something to get done?
-I'm the only one working on this, as a hobby.
+I'm the only one working on this (as of now), as a hobby.
 It's for fun, and nothing more.
 Plus, basiaclly everything is self taught.
 Of couse, with one person working on changing all the text in a text heavy game like Animal Crossing: New Leaf, it's gonna take a while for things to get done.
 Not to mention, it also depends on my mood for that day (or if I've burnt myself out or not).

 # Documentation
 I do plan to document the prosess so that others can do not just text hacks, but also ROM hacks for Animal Crossing: New Leaf.
 As of right now, that documentation doesn't exist.